SCIENCEAn

 readers, laser pointers, thermometers, holograms, entertainment lighting

-- Defense: Guided ballistic missiles, alternative to radar, blinding enemy troops.
-In the case of the Tactical High Energy Laser is starting to use the laser as a destroyer of targets.
+applications. - Defense: Guided ballistic missiles, alternative to radar, blinding enemy troops.
+In the case of the Tactical High Energy Laser is starting to use the laser as a destroyer of targets. -

 Civil Engineering: Guided TBMs, different applications in topography